 Being one man limited companies and not under any insurance umbrella that a full employee may be under, contractors are not paid for sick leave or accident cover, leaving them financially vulnerable in these cases.
 Basically, if a contractor has an accident, makes a mistake or causes a problem, they are on their own.

-There are numerous types of contractor insurances, and all of which serve a specific and effective purpose that is designed explicitly with contractors in mind.
+There are numerous types of contractor insurances and tradesman insurances, and all of which serve a specific and effective purpose that is designed explicitly with contractors in mind.
 There are policies available which keep contractors covered for negligence, breach of duty, neglectful misrepresentation, sickness and also retrospective cover is available on certain policies covering work done in the past.
 The cost of defending claims far exceeds the cost of the insurance, thus providing value for money and also peace of mind for any contractor.